 Step 2: Prepare Broadleaf Herbicide

-Combine 2 tablespoons of a broadleaf herbicide containing 2, 4-D or MCPP with 1 gallon of water in a pump sprayer.
+Combine a broadleaf herbicide containing 2, 4-D or MCPP with water in a pump sprayer.
 Refer to the herbicide label for exact mixing instructions as these may vary among brands.
 Mix the herbicide thoroughly with the water and pump the sprayer to build pressure.

 Step 3: Spray on Affected Area